AcidOP/acidop.codes/data/blog/i-watched-the-internet-grow.md

 My desire to become a world famous DJ later faded away as did my pocket money to buy internet. 😔

-# Things changed
+## Things changed

 Over the years the internet did get a lot cheaper and a lot faster (thanks to 4G internet).
 I still posted to social media although my content isn't as cringe-worthy as it once was.
-I should also admit I spent many Gigs watching some not-so-family-friendly content 😆 (If you know, you know).
+I should also admit I spent many Gigabytes watching some not-so-family-friendly content 😆 (If you know, you know).
 I still listened to music a lot although that desire to become a DJ demised.

 The years 2016-2019 were the best years of my life.
 I did not spend too much time online.
 I was busy doing the usual high school stuff (you know, bunking classes, bullying juniors, having fun with friends, the usual stuff).
 I got a smartphone in 2019 and that certainly impacted my life.
 I admit life was better before me and my friends all had one.